Dual enrollment, early graduation & early college guidelines

 Early College - Dual Enrollment (Part-time):

 Students may attend a post-secondary college or technical school part-time during their junior and/or senior years while also attending the high school.
 Students interested in this option generally attend the high school in the AM or PM to complete remaining credits needed for graduation and then attend classes at a local institution during the remainder of their school day.
 College courses may also be used to satisfy high school graduation requirements with advanced approval of administration.
 Students are responsible for providing an official college transcript to their assigned counselor if they wish to have the course appear on their high school transcript.
-The actual course grade earned is not figured in a student’s GPA, but will appear as “P” (Pass) or “F” (Fail).
+The actual course grade earned is not figured in a student’s GPA, but will appear as “P” (Pass) or “NP” (Not Pass).

 Although students choosing this option are not eligible for federal financial aid, most local colleges have agreed to substantially reduced tuition rates for our dual enrollment students.
 Please see Mrs. Hall in the Counseling Office for participating colleges and universities.